 BorgWarner has also supported the SAE Foundation Annual Celebration, most recently as a Platinum sponsor.

 BorgWarner’s partnership is a great example of a mutually beneficial relationship impacting a community full of young learners, providing meaningful volunteer experiences for employees and building goodwill as a corporate citizen.

 Bosch has been an integral part of the growth and successes of the SAE Foundation and its STEM education programs since 1988.
-Bosch has demonstrated a strong commitment to furthering the cause for the critical need for STEM education.
-Funding from Bosch provides needed resources for program development, enhancement and distribution.
+Bosch has demonstrated a strong commitment to furthering the cause for the critical need for STEM education with its early support of the development of A World In Motion®, consistent sponsorship of the SAE Foundation Annual Celebration and continuing funding for AWIM program distribution.

 Since 1904, Dana Holding Corporation has been providing axles, driveshafts and other crucial parts to the mobility industry and they also have a long history of supporting the SAE Foundation.